frescobar/expenseTracker/README.md

    - Submit the form to create a new account.

-   - Or use this default user test@admin.com
+   - Or use this default user (email: test@admin.com password: 123456)

 2\.
 Log in to your account: